The Vietnam War

-The full-length documentary, providing self-reflection of the Vietnam War from the personal stories of Illinois residents who fought in it, who opposed it, and who were displaced because of it, airs at 3 pm Saturday, Oct.
-21, and again at 5 pm Sunday, Oct.
+The full-length documentary, providing self-reflection of the Vietnam War from the personal stories of Illinois residents who fought in it, who opposed it, and who were displaced because of it, premiered at 3 pm Saturday, Oct.
+21, and will air again at 5 pm Sunday, Oct.
 29, on WILL-AM 580.

 The week of October 16, 2017, bonus stories from Still Here aired on WILL-Radio, featuring Steve Allen (who also reads a poem here), Patrick Lam, Richard Hertel, Constance Edwards, and one of the producers of the documentary, Kimberlie Kranich.
 The stories can be found at the individual links or here.

 [Photo: Donald Hyche with fellow soldiers on their way to Vietnam, 1970.]

 Illinois Public Media captured oral histories of local Vietnam veterans and war refugees as a part of the Downstate Vietnam Stories project.
 View the entire collection of local Vietnam War oral histories.
 Also, with the help of local teachers, these oral histories have become lesson plans offered on the Illinois Edition of PBS Learning Media, including both one-day lessons and lengthier units.

 Explore a variety of programs and segments from WILL Radio and Television archives covering and discussing the Vietnam War, and its political, cultural, and personal impact on those in our community and throughout the region.